Yan-jobe1/Cybersecurity-Project-Portfolio/README.md

-# Cybersecurity-Project-Portfolio
+# Cybersecurity Project Portfolio
-A showcase of cybersecurity, AI/ML, and automation projects built with Python and cutting-edge tools.
+A showcase of cybersecurity, AI/ML, and automation projects built with Python and innovative approaches.